dustinkredmond/SQLiteToCSV/README.md

 - -out - Path to export CSV file
 - -delimiter - Delimiter to use in CSV file (optional) defaults to comma if not provided
 - -sql - SQL query to retrieve from database
-- -no-prompt - Does not prompt the user to continue
+- -prompt - Prompt the user to continue (doesn't by default)
 - -help - Print information seen here

 ---